Kufferey/Komponet/README.md

 {
 }
 ```
-Cool, lets add some variables:
+Cool, lets add some variables and stuff:
 ```csharp
 using Komponets;